alangmeier/obsidian-template/notes/Projects/Company X - Internal Activities/Notes/Company X - Note.md

 *You can refer to importants concepts like [[Python]], or people ([[John DOE]])*

-*I can also put escalidraw diagrams.*
+*You can also put escalidraw diagrams directly inline.*

 ![[Company X - Note 2025-02-03 18.20.17.excalidraw]]

+You can also use tags #Data/AI